dpukhkaiev/BRISE2/event_service/README.md

 - `task_result_sender`: the exchanger used for sending result message to `task_result_queue` and as a finished  event to `finished_task_event_queue`
 - `task_termination_sender`: the exchanger used to broadcast termination messages
 - `event_log_sender`, `event_default_sender`, `event_new_sender`, `event_prediction_sender`, `event_final_sender`, `event_experiment_sender`: exchangers used to publish event messages to registered clients
+- `brise_termination_sender`: the exchanger used for sending stop messages to each BRISE module

 ![Queues structure](./BRISE_queues_structure.png "dependencies between all BRISE modules")